TeriForey/fawkes/docs/source/tutorial.rst

 Tutorial
 ========

-In the following tutorial will guide you though the first steps to get familliar with Phoenix.
+In the following tutorial will guide you though the first steps to get familiar with Fawkes.

 .. toctree::
    :maxdepth: 1